Surrogate Modeling Tab¶

 Discrete Variables: Includes a drop-down menu for each discrete design variable in the problem, which is used to select which points are used for surrogate training.

-Surrogate Table
+Surrogate Table¶

-Row Details button Row Details: Displays a details dialog with information about the point, including surrogate results and graphs (see Walkthrough).
+Row Details: Displays a details dialog with information about the point, including surrogate results and graphs (see Walkthrough).

-Predict button Predict: Evaluates the surrogate model at the specified point.
+Predict: Evaluates the surrogate model at the specified point.

-Duplicate Row button Duplicate row: Duplicates the selected row.
+Duplicate row: Duplicates the selected row.

-Delete Row button Delete row: Deletes the selected row.
+Delete row: Deletes the selected row.

-Train button Train at these points: Re-executes the source PET at the displayed points, and adds the results to the set of data used for surrogate training.
+Train at these points: Re-executes the source PET at the displayed points, and adds the results to the set of data used for surrogate training.